CleverTap/clevertap-android-sdk/docs/CTRENDERMAX.md

 [(Back to top)](#table-of-contents)

-* The RenderMax Push SDK is supported for Android SDK `v4.6.6`, React Native SDK `v0.9.3`, and above.
+* The RenderMax SDK is supported for Android SDK `v4.6.6`, React Native SDK `v0.9.3`, Flutter SDK `v1.5.5` and above.
 * If the app is custom rendering the push notification and not passing the payload to CleverTap SDK, add the following code before you render the notification:

   ```